L.A. County Sheriff's Substation No. 6

 moved in and produced the paper there until 1986, when it too needed more breathing space and moved to Creekside

-Road in Valencia.
-Photograph, 1930s.
+in the 1950s.
 Identification based on information compiled by Estelle Foley.

 to return to the History In Pictures Index